-There is a ton of information and advice out there about the do's and don'ts of tattooing, and it can be difficult to determine which advice is actually professionally approved.
-A tattoo numbing cream may be available over the counter, but that does not mean they are safe in all situations.
-It is important to understand what active ingredients are in the specific cream you intend to use during or after your tattoo treatment, but there are a few dos and don'ts when it comes to numbing cream.
+Anesthetic creams may be available over the counter, but that doesn't mean they're safe in every situation.
+It's important to understand which active ingredients can be found in the specific cream you intend to use during or after your tattoo treatment, but there are a few dos and don'ts when it comes to anesthetic cream.

 In order to understand the safety and effectiveness of a tattoo numbing cream, we turned to three dermatologists for their expert advice.
-Continue reading for the complete guide to tattoo numbing creams.
+Read on for a complete guide to anesthetic tattoo creams.

 Anesthetic tattoo cream : what is it ?

-A tattoo anesthetic cream for the skin is a topical anesthetic cream that can be applied to help numb an area of the skin.
-According to board-certified dermatologists Sarah Gee, MD, and Lindsey Zubritsky, MD, lidocaine is the most common ingredient found in anesthetic agents.
-"This topical anesthetic blocks sodium channels in our cells and prevents nerve transmission, effectively reducing pain signals," Zubritsky explains.
+"This topical anesthetic blocks sodium channels in our cells and prevents nerve transmission, effectively reducing pain signals."explains Zubritsky.
 Compounded and prescription topical anesthetic agents also contain other anesthetics.
 When compounded and used in the office, Gee says lidocaine is often combined with benzocaine or tetracaine for maximum effect.

 Zubritsky agrees.
-"Tattoo numbing cream is generally considered safe to apply before tattoo treatments, especially in particularly sensitive areas," she says.
-"However, tattoo numbing cream may or may not be effective depending on the type of ingredients used.
-Also, tattoo numbing cream begins to fade as soon as it is wiped off, so it may not last the entire treatment time."
+"Anesthetic cream is generally considered safe to apply before tattoos, especially in particularly sensitive areas," she says.
+"However, numbing cream may or may not be effective depending on the type of ingredients used.
+What's more, the cream starts to fade as soon as it's wiped off, so it may not last the entire treatment."

 Order against over-the-counter